 Urinary incontinence and overactive bladder become more and more common with age, particularly for women.
 Frequent trips to the toilet are not only bad for sleeping patterns, but walking around in poor lighting will increase the chance of falling.

-Getting an overnight carer won’t reduce the need for trips to the bathroom, but it does add an extra layer of support throughout the night.
+Getting a live-in carer won’t reduce the need for trips to the bathroom, but it does add an extra layer of support throughout the night.